-PSYCH-003 Introductory Psychology - 56 Clock Hrs / 3.73 Credit Hrs
+PSYCH-003 Introductory Psychology - 56 Clock Hrs / 3.73 Credit Hrs offered both hybrid or traditionally Theory = 56 hrs Lab=0 hrs Clinical=0 hrs

-Lab=0 hrs

-Clinical=0 hrs

 This Introductory Psychology course assists students in learning psychology theory for application in their academic career and beyond into the world of work.
 The course covers thinking critically with psychological science, neuroscience and behavior, the nature and nurture of behavior, sensation, perception states of consciousness, learning, memory, motivation and work, emotion, stress and health, personality, and psychological disorders.
 Various therapeutic approaches are explored along with respect for human social needs and values without prejudice and recognition of work and dignity of each individual.